supertuxkart/stk-website/wiki_untranslated/Physics.md

 {%popup_info Any textures in the `gfx` folder in the textures folder of the media repository with the suffix "AlphaTest" or "AlphaTested" will not appear in-game.
 For more information, see the [Media Repo](Media_Repo) page.%}

+Where to configure these physics properties depends on the Blender version being used.
+For Blender 2.80+, they are located in the Antarctica/SuperTuxKart Properties panel, which in turn is located in the **Material Properties** section of the **Properties** window.
+For Blender <= 2.79, they are located in the SuperTuxKart Image Properties panel, which in turn is located in the **Scene** section of the **Properties** window.
+The rest of this page assumes the usage of the Antarctica/SuperTuxKart Properties panel.

 ## Zippers (Speed Booosters)

 If you have your own texture for zippers, or you will be using a texture from the media repository that is not configured as a zipper, you can use `gfx_booster_AlphaTest.png` as a texture wherever you want a zipper.